hnclark/ray/README.md

-# Top-down orthographic renderer
+# Orthographic real-time raytracer
-A simple top-down orthographic renderer.
+A simple top-down orthographic raytracer.
 Currently supported:
 * Meshes with multiple raytracing acceleration structures
 * Multiple instances of one mesh with independent movement
-* Multiple light sources
+* Multiple light sources (shadow casting and non-shadow casting)

 ## Building
 Run ```make``` in the root directory.
 Requires LibSDL2 and OpenMP to build.